 Here is my list of go-to mindfulness techniques with step-by-step directions for those who may struggle with mindfulness due to trauma, focus, or other reasons.
 Note: if you don't feel comfortable closing your eyes lower your gaze, stare at a spot on the ground or wall.

-Comparison: Start by looking at 2 items that look near identical say 2 matching pillows, 2 matching chairs or even both your feet.
-Notice the first of this object, for instance notice the first pillow; what color is it? what is the texture? is it cold or warm? does it make a sound? notice the small details.
-Now look at the second object; notice the first pillow; what color is it? what is the texture? is it cold or warm? does it make a sound? notice the small details.
-Now look at both items together; what differences to the two items have.
-(I have the inmates do this with the chair they are sitting in and have them switch chairs with someone in a different style one as theirs.)
+Comparison: Start by looking at two items that look nearly identical, for example two matching pillows, two matching chairs or even both of your feet.
+Notice the first object; What color is it?
+What is the texture?
+Is it cold or warm?
+Does it make a sound?
+Notice the small details.
+Now look at the second object, noticing the same small details.
+Now look at both items together; What differences to the two items have?
+(I have the inmates do this with the chair they are sitting on and have them switch chairs with someone in a different style chair.)

-5 Senses: First to yourself say 5 things or think you see, now 4 things you can touch, 3 things you can hear, 2 things you are smell and last what do you taste in your mouth right now.
+5 Senses: To yourself, say 5 things or think you see, 4 things you can touch, 3 things you can hear, 2 things you can smell and 1 thing you can taste right now.

 Square Breathing: This exercise is similar to belly or diaphragmatic breathing.
 Breathe in as deeply as is comfortable while you picture a line being drawn as one side of a square.
 Then, exhale and imagine the next side of the square being drawn.
 Take one more inhale to draw the third side and breathe out to complete the imaginary drawing of the square.